-These no-bake, 5-ingredient energy bites are made with walnuts, honey, cinnamon, and dried fruits including apricots and prunes!
+No-bake, all-natural, 5-ingredient Energy Bites that are ready in about 2 minutes.
+Made with walnuts, honey, cinnamon, and dried fruits including apricots and prunes!
 They’re super simple, healthy, and wholesome!
+These 5-ingredient Energy Bites are an incredible snack to prep-ahead and take with you on-the-go.

-I sometimes get sideways glances from friends and family because of this ‘strange’ habit, but they are very happy campers when I’m willing to share my secret food stash.
+I sometimes get sideways glances from friends and family because of my ‘strange’ habit of packing food everywhere I go, but they are very happy campers when I’m willing to share my secret food stash.

 I was traveling earlier this week on a work trip with a new colleague.
 Whenever she would mention that she was getting hungry, I’d provide her an array of choices to snack on.
 Initially she thought this behavior was kinda odd, but by the end of our trip, she was quite grateful for healthy snacks on hand!

 Prunes are possibly the most underrated of dried fruits!
 It’s a plum with all the water zapped out…. who doesn’t love a plum?
 Prunes are even more sweet and concentrated in flavor.
 What’s not to love?
-These Sunsweet Prunes are also a good source of fiber so they’ll keep you feeling full longer, they’re versatile so you can toss them into cereal, oatmeal, or even salads, they’re low-glycemic, and they contain lots of nutrients that are good for bone health.
+They’re also a good source of fiber so they’ll keep you feeling full longer, they’re versatile so you can toss them into cereal, oatmeal, or even salads, they’re low-glycemic, and they contain lots of nutrients that are good for bone health.

 Admittedly, prunes do remind me of my great-grandma!
-Whenever my mom would take my brother and I to visit her when we were little, she would inevitably offer us prune juice and cookies.
+Whenever my mom would take my brother and I to visit her when we were little, she would offer us prune juice and cookies.
 True story.
 Every single time.
-There really wasn’t any variation that I recall – it was always prune juice and cookies!

 - 8 prunes